learn-co-curriculum/dsc-introduction-to-neural-networks-lab/README.md

 ## Introduction

-Congratulations, you made it to your first lab!
 In this lab, you'll practice everything you have learned during the lecture.
 We know there is quite a bit of math involved, but don't worry!
 Using Python and trying things out yourself will actually make a lot of things much more clear!
 Before we start, let's load some necessary libraries so we can import our data.

 ## Objectives